abdrahmansoltan/Learning-Notes/Frontend/Frameworks/Angular/3-Angular-Modules.md

   ng g c modules/modal/modal
   ```

-  - This will create a new component in the `modules/modal` folder and add it to the `declarations` array of the module
+  - This will create a new component in the `modules/modal` module-folder and add it to the `declarations` array of the module

     ```ts
     // modules/modal/modal.module.ts